Numerical shape optimization of the Canham-Helfrich-Evans bending energy: Introduction

 Level set and phase field approaches \cite{DLW04,MMPR12,LSM14} discretize the full space and the surface gets represented implicitly by a level set function.
 On the one hand geometric quantities as the normal vector are therefore easier accessible and changes of the shape's topology are allowed, but on the other hand full-space computations have to be performed.

-The shape derivative of geometric quantities and the full Canham--Helfrich--Evans energy has been computed e.g. in \cite{CMP17,DN12,LMS10,Walker15} involving fourth order derivatives and the Gauss curvature of the shape.
-In \cite{BNS10} the mean curvature vector $\bm{H}=H\nubf$ is introduced as independent field and the equations are rewritten in such a way that no expressions in terms of the normal vector $\nubf$ in strict sense are left.

 Mostly, instead of a quasi-static procedure a time-stepping algorithm with possible damping and stabilization techniques are used to find stationary solutions or for dynamic tests.
-For evolutionary geometries the famous time-stepping algorithm of Dziuk \cite{Dziuk90} is frequently considered, which has recently been further developed for mean curvature and Willmore flows in \cite{KLL19,KLL20}, where - in contrast to Dziuk's algorithm - convergence has been rigorously proven.
+For evolutionary geometries the famous time-stepping algorithm of Dziuk \cite{Dziuk90} is frequently considered and has been firstly extended to Willmore flows in \cite{Rusu05}.
+Recently Dziuk's algorithm has been further developed for mean curvature and Willmore flows in \cite{KLL19,KLL20}, where convergence has been rigorously proven.

-In this work, we propose a novel discretization approach based on a lifting procedure of the distributional (mean) curvature.
-Besides the classical element-wise shape operator, also the angle of the jump of the normal vector between two adjacent elements as taken as element-boundary integral such that the shape derivative can directly be applied.
+In this work, we propose a novel discretization approach based on a lifting procedure of the distributional (mean) curvature to a more regular auxiliary curvature field (not to be confused with the lifting from the discrete to the exact surface in the sense of \cite{DE13}).
+Besides the classical element-wise shape operator, also the angle of the jump of the normal vector between two adjacent elements is considered as element-boundary integral to describe the full curvature.
+This has the advantage that we can directly apply the shape derivative to each of the individual terms.
 A derivation of the involved duality pairing is presented to build a bridge between (distributional based) surface finite elements and DDG, where several formulations rely also on the angle \cite{GGRZ06}.
 By introducing the scalar-valued mean curvature $\kappa$ as independent unknown, in combination with the corresponding Lagrange multiplier $\sigma$ the fourth order problem is avoided by introducing two second order problems.
 Further, the method also works for low-order polynomials on affine triangulation as well as for arbitrary polynomially curved elements without changing any term.
-The gradient based shape optimization algorithm is then applied to several well-established benchmark examples, where the stationary equilibrium shapes of the Canham--Helfrich--Evans energy, including possible spontaneous curvature, are computed.
+The gradient based shape optimization algorithm is then applied to several well-established benchmark examples, where the stationary equilibrium shapes of the Canham-Helfrich-Evans energy, including possible spontaneous curvature, are computed.

 The highlights of our paper are: